xswitch/odin_weather/README.md

 >> get dropdown of top 5 choices - Use dropdown module
 >> Show current
 >>> on click choose that one, on enter choose top one

+> Create displays for all current info
+> Style all current info
+> Send half for forecast/ hourly / daily / details and a more menu